opengeospatial/ets-security-client10/src/site/markdown/saml2.md

 5. The Secure Client loads the Identity Provider URL
 6. The Identity Provider requires HTTP Basic authentication from the Secure Client, and responds with a `401 Unauthorized` response with the `WWW-Authenticate` header set to require HTTP Basic.
 7. The Secure Client re-issues the GET request to the Identity Provider with the `Authorization` header set with valid HTTP Basic crendentials.
-8. The Identity Provider identifies the Secure Client test user, and returns a SAMLResponse XML Document
+8. The Identity Provider identifies the Secure Client test user, and returns a base64-encoded SAMLResponse XML Document
-9. The Secure Client sends a POST request to the Test Suite server with the SAMLResponse XML Document
+9. The Secure Client sends a POST request to the Test Suite server with the SAMLResponse XML Document (encoded with base64, then URL encoded)
 10. The Test Suite server validates the POST request, creates a security context for the test user, and redirects to the secure capabilities document
 11. The Secure Client makes a GET request to the secure capabilties document with the security context (cookies) defined
 12. The Test Suite server responds with the secure capabilities document, and ends the test session